nichoth/nichoth/src/_posts/2025-11-30-dev-diary-bluesky.md

 ## Refactoring Our Concerns

 This is interesting.
 Effectively Bluesky has factored out moderation.
-My application can create data (posts), but Bluesky has to moderate it.
-At the end of the day Bluesky's servers are hosting the data.
+My application can create data (posts), but Bluesky has to moderate it, because at the end of the day Bluesky's servers are hosting the data.

 This is new.
 No other service works at that level &mdash; concerned with the *content* of your data.
 This is great, because now I do not have to think about